Battle of Pisky: Battle

 Russian and DPR separatist forces launched an assault on Pisky on 28 July, with the DPR claiming unspecified gains, and Ukraine claiming to have repulsed the attacks.
 Russian and DPR forces made further advances throughout the following days, with DPR information minister Daniil Bezsonov claiming the DPR had captured the southeastern part of Pisky.
 On 5 August, the DPR falsely claimed that they had taken full control of Pisky with Donetsk Oblast governor Pavlo Kyrylenko stating Pisky was still contested.
 Russian and DPR claims of capturing the town were repeated three more times between 5 August and 2 September.

 In early August, Ukraine claimed to repel Russian attacks on Pisky daily, although Russian forces were making incremental gains in the town.
 Geolocated combat footage emerged on 7 August showing Russian troops in the centre of Pisky.
 Ukrainian soldiers described the fighting in Pisky as "a senseless meat-grinder", citing heavy losses and a lack of counter-battery fire capabilities in response to Russian artillery bombardment.
 Volodymyr Rehesha, a Ukrainian commander during the battle, claimed that battles in the town were being fought "pushing [Ukrainians] out by 1 meter, 10 meters".
 Combat footage and satellite imagery revealed on 11 August that much of Pisky had been leveled by Russian artillery bombardment, which reportedly included TOS-1A thermobaric artillery systems.

 The Institute for the Study of War (ISW), a U.S.-based think tank and war observer, assessed that DPR and Russian forces were in control of much of Pisky by 24 August, with fighting ongoing in the northern outskirts of the town.
 Geolocated footage posted online showed DPR troops hoisting a Soviet Victory Banner near the centre of Pisky, seemingly unconcerned about Ukrainian artillery fire.

-Vitalii Barabash, the head of Avdiivka, claimed on 29 August that Ukraine controlled half of Pisky.
+Vitalii Barabash, the mayor of Avdiivka, claimed on 29 August that Ukraine controlled half of Pisky.
 However, Russian Defence Minister Sergei Shoigu confirmed on 2 September that Pisky was under Russian control.